 A Partner at Butler, Hobie Hind practices in our subrogation and recovery department.
-Since joining the firm in 1996, Hobie has handled claims that range from smaller homeowner losses to large-scale industrial events.
-His representative cases include Americold Logistics v.
-Alta Refrigeration, a subrogation lawsuit regarding the handling of equipment in an industrial setting and a related explosion with damages in excess of $17 million.
+Since joining the firm in 1996, Hobie has handled subrogation claims as his sole focus, ranging from smaller homeowner losses to large-scale industrial events.

 Hobie received his Doctor of Jurisprudence from the Georgia State University College of Law in 1995.
 He is admitted to practice in all State and Federal Courts in Georgia, Texas, and Florida.
 He has handled cases throughout the Eastern United States, including Florida, Georgia, Texas, Mississippi, Louisiana, Arkansas, Oklahoma, Maine, Maryland, Virginia, South Carolina, Alabama, Ohio, Pennsylvania, and Vermont.

 Hobie speaks regularly at many subrogation industry events.
 He is an active member of the National Association of Subrogation Professionals (NASP) and served as the chair for the 2010 NASP Annual National Conference in Dallas, Texas, as well as on the NASP Board of Directors since 2012.

 - Georgia Institute of Technology

 Doctor of Jurisprudence